Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 1. Select **+ Select members** and then find your service principal.
 1. Select **Review + assign**.
 1. Once the service principal has the needed role assignment, [create a new federated identity credential](https://learn.microsoft.com/graph/api/application-post-federatedidentitycredentials?view=graph-rest-beta&preserve-view=true&tabs=http) for your active directory application.
 For detailed guidance, see [Add federated credentials](https://learn.microsoft.com/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#add-federated-credentials).
-    1. In the portal, go to **App Registrations** and then select the app you created earlier.
+    1. In the portal, search for in the search box and then go to **App Registrations** and then select the app you created earlier.
     1. Select **Certificates & secrets** in the left-hand menu.
     1. In the **Federated credentials** tab, select **Add credential**.
     1. Select the credential scenario **GitHub Actions deploying Azure resources**.
 Generate your credential by entering your credential details.